Saxo Bank vs eToro Comparison

 How do Saxo Bank and eToro differ in terms of minimum deposit?
 What about average spreads and funding options?

 Saxo Bank requires a minimum deposit of €2,000, while eToro requires a minimum deposit of $10-$10,000.
-From our testing we found Saxo Bank offers spreads of 0.9 (September 2022), while eToro offers spreads of 1 (August 2021).
-Saxo Bank supports Bank Wire (Deposit/Withdraw) and Visa/Mastercard (Credit/Debit) for popular funding options, where eToro supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw).
+It's also important to ensure your broker accepts the funding options and deposit methods that work best for you.
+In our research, we've found that Saxo Bank supports Bank Wire (Deposit/Withdraw) and Visa/Mastercard (Credit/Debit) for funding and deposit methods, whereas eToro supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, Saxo Bank or eToro?
+Which broker offers more tradeable asset classes, Saxo Bank or eToro?

 Can I trade cryptocurrency with Saxo Bank or eToro?